SunnyAim/bigtracker/README.md

 https://www.chattriggers.com/modules/v/bigtracker
-tracks stats of people you play with in party finder. lets you dodge them if you want, optionally with a length of time until they get another chance and note about them. has autokick and can say your note in chat before kicking if you want it to. example:
+tracks stats of people you play with in party finder. lets you dodge them if you want, optionally with a length of time until they get another chance and note about them. has autokick and can say your note in chat before kicking if you want it to. can easily export and import dodgelist and player stats to share them with trusted people. example:

 ![image](https://github.com/user-attachments/assets/bc96198a-5e6b-4145-811d-ad62a8b67bed)